Become Certified Welcoming

 Certificates are valid for four years.
 To maintain certification, local governments must continue to meet the indicators in the Welcoming Standard, address any observations in their Certification Report, and update their self-assessment before their certificate expires.

-• Complete onboarding, sign contract
+- Complete onboarding, sign contract

-• Complete self-assessment
+- Complete self-assessment

-• Complete 2-3 day audit
+- Complete 2-3 day audit

-• Receive final report
+- Receive final report

-• Address any non-compliances
+- Address any non-compliances

-• Receive certificate
+- Receive certificate

 Certification Costs

-Welcoming Network members can receive a free one-star assessment.
+Welcoming Network members receive the following discount:

 Strong communities intentionally connect and include people of all backgrounds.
 As places look to harness the wealth and vibrancy that comes from diverse talents and a global workforce, truly welcoming places can set themselves apart.